 Applicants must provide written evidence of their ability to perform at a high academic level by submitting a personal and academic statement.
 This statement should address any circumstances (positive or negative) that may have affected the student's high school experience and that are not readily apparent from academic records or standardized test scores.
-The personal statement part should be viewed as an applicant's opportunity to speak on his or her own behalf and the academic statement part should discuss long term goals, intended major, or academic areas of interest.
+The personal statement should be viewed as an applicant's opportunity to speak on his or her own behalf.
+The academic portion should discuss long term goals, intended major, or academic areas of interest.
 Generally, the statement should be approximately 500 to 750 words and should reflect the student's best work - structure, accuracy, and overall quality will be considered.